 - reluctant to delegate work to others because they can’t be trusted to do it the right way

 - avoidance of spending money out of concern for future disasters

 - rigidity and stubbornness

 People with OCPD also tend to be very rigid, with black-and-white thinking, a strong need for control, and difficulty adapting to change.
 They tend to be deferential to authority, not accept any bending of rules, and have a rigid moral code.
-Their inflexibility and excessive amounts of time spent on details causes inefficiency and delays getting things done.
+Their inflexibility and excessive amounts of time spent on details causes inefficiency and delays in getting things done.
 Difficulties with compromise and attempts to control others and get them to do things their way (which is seen as the “correct” way) can contribute to difficulties in interpersonal functioning.

 The difference between OCD and OCPD

-Treatment options for obsessive compulsive personality disorder include CBT, psychodynamic psychotherapy, and SSRI antidepressants.
 Treatment can be difficult, especially since part of OCPD is believing that one is doing things the “right” way.
 As a result, people with the disorder may not have enough insight to see the need for treatment.
-Psychodynamic psychotherapy might be helpful for developing more insight, but therapy is unlikely to have much success if the individual doesn’t see a need for change.
+In terms of pharmacotherapy, some benefits have been shown from the SSRI antidepressant fluvoxamine and the mood stabilizer carbamazepine.

-During my nursing career, I don’t think I ever worked with any clients with OCPD.
+During my nursing career, I don’t think I ever worked with any clients diagnosed with OCPD.
 I can’t think of anyone I knew socially that seemed to have it, either.
 But the people I’ve known who fit the colloquial description of being “a little OCD” were definitely far closer to OCPD than OCD.

 Is this a disorder that you were familiar with?
 And does it sound to you like there’s a resemblance to the way “a little OCD” gets used inappropriately?